-Belingwe-West chain: a first free-EO read
+Belingwe-West chain: a first read

 A third case study, and the newest.
-A holder handed over corner pegs for eight adjacent claim blocks in the Midlands greenstone belt of Zimbabwe, walked on the ground the day before, and asked the same question the Zvishavane and Kwekwe holders did: how does it look on free satellite data?
+A holder handed over corner pegs for eight adjacent claim blocks in the Midlands greenstone belt of Zimbabwe, walked on the ground the day before, and asked the same question the Zvishavane and Kwekwe holders did: how does it look on satellite data?

 The pegs arrived as bare eastings and northings with no zone label.
 Read as UTM 36S they land in Mozambique; read as UTM 35S (EPSG:32735) they form a tight 3.0 × 3.2 km chain at ~28.82° E, −19.78° in central Zimbabwe.
 35S is the only consistent read, the same label-free correction the other two sites needed.
 That single interpretation, shown in the open, is the difference between walking the right ground and being 600 km off.